RemiDesgrange/nivo/README.md

 Docker.
 But it's quite standard python.
 So you can run it with anything that can run WSGI server (Apache, gunicorn, uwsgi, waitress, etc...).

-Frontend is hosted on Netlify.
-But anything that is able to serve HTML/CSS/JS file throught HTTP can host the frontend.